delendum-xyz/delendum.xyz/_posts/2022-11-27-decentralization-of-zk-rollups.md

 excerpt: "ZK Rollups face three major challenges: MEV equality, decentralization of block building and incentive alignment for all network participants.
 We will be analyzing proposed solutions to these challenges and explore potential new proposals."
 ---

-_Many thanks to Preston Evans, Shashank Agrawal, Ventali Tan, Daniel Lubarov, Gautam Botrel and James Stearn for feedback._
+_Many thanks to Preston Evans, Aaron Li, Shashank Agrawal, Ventali Tan, Daniel Lubarov, Gautam Botrel and James Stearn for feedback._

 ## Outline